bitpesa/api-documentation/transaction-flow.md

 ### Recipient

-The recipient describes the amount, the curreny and the destination where the money should be sent.
+The recipient describes the amount, the currency and the destination where the money should be sent.
 Although transactions can support paying out multiple recipients, usually one is provided.

 The template for the recipient is the following: